aerospike/aerospike-rest-gateway/docs/expressions.md

 # Rest Gateway Expressions

-The REST Gateway supports the use of filter expressions to filter records returned from read operations.
+The Aerospike REST gateway 1.7.0 and newer supports filter expressions added in server 5.6.
+The now deprecated predicate expressions are supported in REST gateway 1.11.0 and older.

 **Important:** The DSL used to define predicate expressions can also be used to define filter expressions.